DirectoryTree/LdapRecord-Docs/laravel/auth/restricting-sign-in.md

 # Restricting Sign In

-LdapRecord-Laravel provides multiple ways you can restrict which users can sign in:

 - [Using Only Manually Imported Users](#using-only-imported-users)
 - [Using an Organizational Unit](#using-organizational-unit)
 - [Using a Group Membership](#using-group-membership)